niral21/prod-order/README.md

 - Secure login system
 - Ability to place multiple orders
 - Display of quick products & orders
-- Can create, update and delete product.
+- Can create, update and delete product
 - Can create, update and delete order

 # How to run?